Master Gardeners

 Foundational Public Health Services

 NEAP and NACO conducted a survey of public health infrastructure across Nevada's rural and frontier counties.
 A national Foundational Public Health Services (FPHS) framework describes the baseline level of services that should be offered through all governmental health departments.
 The results of the survey will help guide future public health advocacy and investment, including the development of regional public health services.
-The survey asks participants to provide expertise, capacity, and implementation ratings for each of the Foundational Areas and Capabilities, and also provide free response on services/programs they know about in each Area and Capability at the county, state, and community partner level.
+The survey asks participants to provide expertise, capacity, and implementation ratings for each of the Foundational Areas and Capabilities and also provide free responses on services/programs they know about in each Area and Capability at the county, state, and community partner level.

 Carson City